Vaccinations and Vaccine Serology for Cats and Dogs

-There are also vaccines available against Kennel cough and Leptospirosis: we suggest that the decision about whether to vaccinate or not is based on your pet’s state of health and lifestyle.
+There are also vaccines available against Kennel cough and Leptospirosis: we suggest that the decision about whether to vaccinate or not is based on a risk assessment of your pet’s state of health and lifestyle.

 Rabies vaccination is only given to dogs that will be travelling out of the UK.

-The core essential vaccines are for Cat Flu and Panleucopenia.
-These are first given when they are kittens and we then advise booster vaccinations according to their lifestyle (indoor vs outdoor, cattery visits etc) and their likely exposure to infection.
-Unfortunately, the vaccine titre tests are not yet very reliable for cats.
+The core essential vaccines are for Cat Flu and Feline Enteritis (Panleucopenia).
+These are first given when they are kittens and we then advise booster vaccinations according to their lifestyle (indoor vs outdoor, frequency of cattery visits etc) and therefore their likely exposure to infection.
+Unfortunately, vaccine titre tests are not yet very reliable for cats.

 The Leukaemia vaccination is strongly recommended for young cats that go outdoors.